d2r2/go-max7219/README.md

 ## Credits

 This project is mainly a fork of respective functionality originally written by [Richard Hull](https://github.com/rm-hull) in python: <https://github.com/rm-hull/max7219>.
-Newetheless it differs in some parts: refuse some functionality (works only with matrix led), include extra functionality (extra fonts, support of national languages).
+Nevertheless it differs in some parts: refuse some functionality (works only with matrix led), include extra functionality (extra fonts, support of national languages).

 ## License